MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Configures the directory to use when downloading files.

-If you enable this policy, Google Chrome uses the provided directory regardless of whether the user has specified one or chosen to be prompted for download location every time.
+If you enable this policy, Microsoft Edge uses the provided directory regardless of whether the user has specified one or chosen to be prompted for download location every time.
 See [https://go.microsoft.com/fwlink/?linkid=2095041](https://go.microsoft.com/fwlink/?linkid=2095041) for a list of variables that can be used.

 If you disable or don't configure this policy, the default download directory is used, and the user can change it.

-If you set an invalid path, Google Chrome will default to the user's default download directory.
+If you set an invalid path, Microsoft Edge will default to the user's default download directory.

 If the folder specified by the path doesn't exist, the download will trigger a prompt that asks the user where they want to save their download.